REGISTRATION IS FULL

 Celebrate Earth Week by touring the beautiful and diverse Terrell Creek watershed!

 Terrell Creek not only supports local coho and chum salmon populations but also promotes a healthy habitat for wildlife throughout the watershed, including 170 bird species, steelhead, coastal and residential trout, and a diverse selection of Birch Bay shellfish.
-Since 2002, NSEA has partnered with BP Cherry Point and various community groups, such as the Chums of Terrell Creek, to restore stream habitat.
+Since 2002, NSEA has partnered with BP Cherry Point, Whatcom County, Birch Bay Watershed and Aquatic Resources Management (BBWARM) District, Whatcom Conservation District, private landowners, and community groups - such as the Chums of Terrell Creek - to restore stream habitat.

 Join NSEA’s instream project manager, Eli DeWitt, on Friday, April 25, from 12–2 PM for a guided tour of our instream channel restoration projects along Terrell Creek.
 Get an up-close look at this beautiful watershed!

-This is free event!
+This is a free event!
 Registration is required.
 Click here to learn more.

 Love the outdoors and our community?
 Join NSEA for a community work party and help restore local watersheds!
 Together, we’ll plant trees, remove invasive weeds, and care for salmon-bearing streams across Whatcom County.
 We’ll also revisit mature restoration sites to remove cages and blue tubes.
 No experience needed—all ages are welcome, and we provide the tools and guidance to make a difference for salmon habitat!